titoBouzout/dom-flair/readme.md

 - Add more examples
 - memoize string processing functions or indicate which functions may be memoize
 - document mobile features
-- document how to add or change the attribute features

 ## Bugs